 It even has an optional customer-facing card reader and display which attaches seamlessly to the back of the mount or can be placed further away on a tabletop — handy in these days of social distancing.

 At $799, the Square Register isn't the cheapest option on the list but we think its stylish design, combined with Square's powerful software make it almost a no-brainer.
-If the near-$800 outlay seems a bit steep, you can get the Square Register from $39 per month with Square's financing service (subject to eligibility).
+If the near-$800 outlay seems a bit steep, you can get the Square Register from $39 per month for 24 months with Square's financing service (subject to eligibility).
 That customer-facing display, meanwhile, costs just $12 extra.

 Aside from the Register, Square will give you an almost unrivaled selection of features.
 You'll be able to accept credit, debit, contactless, and chip payments as well as cash and gift cards.
 You can even create and send invoices from within Square's software.
 Should your internet drop out, Square even has an offline mode so you'll still be able to accept payments.

 You can track sales performance by item or over a period of time.
 Customer purchase histories are also stored on the Register, allowing you to easily reward loyal patrons on the spot.
+Like Clover Station Duo, the hardware is available in different colors too, allowing you to easily match it to your interior style.

 Like the sound of Square?
-Check out our full guide to its pricing structure, other hardware options, and extra features
+Check out our full guide to its pricing structure, other hardware options, and extra features.

 - Free to get started